apache/drill/_docs/odbc-jdbc-interfaces/using-odbc-on-linux-and-mac-os-x/010-installing-the-driver-on-linux.md

      `zypper install RPMFileName`

+{% include startnote.html %}The MapR Drill ODBC Driver dependencies need to be resolved.{% include endnote.html %}

-**Note:** The MapR Drill ODBC Driver depends on the following resources:
+The MapR Drill ODBC Driver depends on the following resources:

   * `cyrus-sasl-2.1.22-7` or above
   * `cyrus-sasl-gssapi-2.1.22-7` or above